Mr-Malomz/rustlang_journey/README.md

 * Array: is another wy for storing colection of multiple values.
 All element in array in rust must have the same type, fixed length once declared.

 #### Functions
+block of reusable code
 #### Control Flow
+checking for conditions before executing a code